-The proposed open deck conforms to the first four requirements by being located at the rear of the existing single-family dwelling and in a location that will not be visible from the street or any other public space.
-A condition requiring undercroft screening has been included in the Recommendation section of this report to ensure conformance with the final requirement.
+The proposed open deck conforms to the requirements of the CDP and is located at the rear of the existing single-family dwelling, approximately 11 feet above grade, and is proposed in a location that will not be visible from the street or any other public space.

-- 10. Prince George's County Woodland Conservation and Tree Preservation Ordinance: The subject lot does not contain any woodland conservation; the addition of the proposed deck would not alter the previous findings of conformance with the Woodland Conservation and Tree Preservation Ordinance that were made at the time of approval of the CDP. - 11.
-Prior to approving a CDP, the Planning Board must make the required findings found in Section 27-521(a): - (1) The plan is in conformance with the Basic Plan approved by application per Section 27-195; or when the property was placed in a Comprehensive Design Zone through a Sectional Map Amendment per Section 27-223, was approved after October 1, 2006, and for which a comprehensive land use planning study was conducted by Technical Staff prior to initiation, is in conformance with the design guidelines or standards intended to implement the development concept recommended by the Master Plan, Sector Plan, or Sectional Map Amendment Zoning Change;
+10. Prince George's County Woodland Conservation and Tree Preservation Ordinance: The subject lot does not contain any woodland conservation; the addition of the proposed deck would not alter the previous findings of conformance with the Woodland Conservation and Tree Preservation Ordinance that were made at the time of approval of the CDP.

+- 11. Prior to approving a CDP, the Planning Board must make the required findings found in Section 27-521(a): - (1) The plan is in conformance with the Basic Plan approved by application per Section 27-195; or when the property was placed in a Comprehensive Design Zone through a Sectional Map Amendment per Section 27-223, was approved after October 1, 2006, and for which a comprehensive land use planning study was conducted by Technical Staff prior to initiation, is in conformance with the design guidelines or standards intended to implement the development concept recommended by the Master Plan, Sector Plan, or Sectional Map Amendment Zoning Change;

-The CDP was previously found to be in conformance with Basic Plan A-9869, as provided for in PGCPB Resolution No. 94-98(C)(A).
+The CDP was previously found to be in conformance with A-9869, as provided for in PGCPB Resolution No. 94-98(C)(A).
 The proposed deck does not affect that finding.